GIDSOpenStandaarden/OpenSNS-IRMA-Docker/README.md

 ## Running on Docker and Docker compose

 ### Setting up the .env file for docker and docker compose

-Edit the .env file and add the following values
+This project is configured with environment variables.
+Default values are provided in the `.env.dist` file.
+The following values can be manually generated:

-1. CLIENT_SECRET, any random string works.
+1. `CLIENT_SECRET`, any random string works.
 You can use openssl for generating a string

        openssl rand -hex 32
-1. JWT_PUBLIC_KEY/JWT_PRIVATE_KEY.
+1. `JWT_PUBLIC_KEY`/`JWT_PRIVATE_KEY`.
 Generate a keypair in the ./configuration directory by running

         cd ./configuration
         ../tools/keygen.sh
         cd ..
-1. Create and .env file and set the values to the following
+1. Copy the `.env.dist` file to `.env` and add the following values

        CLIENT_SECRET=... the result of 1)
        JWT_PUBLIC_KEY_FILE=/configuration/public_key.pem